statnet/ergm/revdep/cran.md

 ## revdepcheck results

-We checked 36 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 312 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 1 new problems
+ * We saw 5 new problems
- * We failed to check 0 packages
+ * We failed to check 2 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

+* btergm
+  checking tests ...

 * EpiModel
+  checking examples ...
+ERROR
   checking tests ...
+  checking re-building of vignette outputs ...
+ERROR

+* glmmfields
+  checking installed package size ...
+NOTE checking for GNU extensions in Makefiles ...
+NOTE

+* simTool
+  checking re-building of vignette outputs ...
+ERROR

+* tergm
+  checking tests ...

+### Failed to check

+* eoffice        (NA)
+* SWMPrExtension (NA)